ODonnellM/clickLight/README.md

   clickColor   : '255, 0, 0'
 };
 ```

-This is where all configuration for a given instance lives, any and all of these can be overwritten to fit any situation needed.
-With default settings, `clicked`, `mouseOver` and `mouseLeave` act as our primary functions within the event handlers, these in turn look at their respective callbacks (also in this settings object) `onClick`, `onHover` and `noHover`.
-This allows for a few levels of complexity.
-First and foremost you can change the color and opacity of the different highlighting options on a click and hover event through `clickColor`, `hoverColor` and `alpha`.
-Go a level deeper and you can provide a callback to be fired after any default highlighting has happened.
+This is where all user configurable settings for a given instance
+lives, any and all of these can be overwritten to fit any
+situation.
+With default settings, `clicked`, `mouseOver` and
+`mouseLeave` act as our primary callbacks within the event handlers.
+This means that when an event fires like a mouse over/leave or click,
+these are the functions that will initially be executed and contain
+the plugin's default behavior.
+These initial callbacks then turn to
+their own respective callbacks `onClick`, `onHover` and `noHover`, and
+execute them.
+These extra callbacks are strictly for your use and
+changing them will not effect the plugin's default behavior.

+Turning now to the few remaining properties of this object, we see
+`alpha`, `hoverColor` and `clickColor`.
+These are the properties used
+by the defaults to actually decide what color , and how much of said
+color, to use when a given event is fired.
+When overriding defualts,
+you do not have to use these values and can instead provide your
+own.
+What these properties do show is what the clicklight structure
+expects in terms of 'color syntax'.
+Becuase of the way canvasing
+works, the RGB color scheme was chosen as the plugins standard.
+Any
+defined functionality will have to adhear to this standard.

+This config structure allows for a few levels of complexity.
+First and
+foremost you can change the color and opacity of the different
+highlighting options on a click and hover event through `clickColor`,
+`hoverColor` and `alpha` used by the default callbacks.
+Go a level
+deeper and you can provide a callback to be fired after any default
+highlighting has happened.
 Want even more control?
-You can overwrite the primary event functions and have the clicklight act however you feel it should for your application.
-When working with anf of these functions, `this` will always represent the element the event fired on, `inst` will be the current instance you are working with and `id` will be the ID of the element that points to a group within a given instance for accessing different method calls keying into some other user defined obj/array/etc...
+You can overwrite
+the primary event callbacks and have the clicklight act however you
+feel it should for your application.
+When working with any of these
+functions, `this` will always represent the element the event fired
+on, `inst` will be the current instance you are working with and `id`
+will be the ID of the element that fired the event.